 - Clothing and footwear – incorrect clothing and/or footwear could easily lead to sub-maximal efforts and therefore worthless data.

-It is critical that the coach understands the test is both valid and reliable before they include it within their testing battery.
+It is critical the coach understands the test is both valid and reliable before they include it within their testing battery.
 Any test that lacks significant validity and/or reliability will produce worthless results that should not be used literally.
 Moreover, even a test with sufficient validity and reliability will still have some degree of error/inconsistency, but understanding how much is a crucial part of the data analysis.

 The YYIR2 has been repeatedly proven as a valid and reliable tool with high reproducibility for measuring high-intensity aerobic capacity amongst athletes from various sports and competition levels (1, 7, 10).
 Furthermore, the YYIR2 has also been shown to be a moderately reliable predictor of maximal oxygen uptake (VO2 max) (8, 9).